African Folder Logo

 Now, let’s have the Unseen movie review!
 In classifying 21st-century film and its progressive state, certain movies are unparalleled, simply in a class of their own; the Unseen series easily fits this placement.
 Unseen is a Netflix suspense-packed, gritty, tense, crime episodic movie.
-It takes the viewers to a point, leaving the viewers to make assumptions and fix the puzzle.
+It takes the viewers to a point, leaving them to make assumptions and fix the puzzle.
 Each episode leads to the question, ‘What’s going to happen next?’.
 The South African movie, created by Travis Taute, Daryne Joshua, and Gambit Films, seems spotless, creating loads of appraisal rather than criticism; such a grand height of story, cinematic production, and delivery.
 Unseen indeed ‘delivered’!

-Now, let’s dive deep into the Unseen movie review;
+Now, let’s dive deep into the Unseen movie review.

 Plot

-Based on the Turkish Netflix series Fatma, Unseen tours the story of Zenzi Mwale, her search for her husband, Max, caught in a web of discoveries that entangled her decisions between vengeance under the guise of a disreputable job or being used as a tool in the underworld of crime lords.
+Based on the Turkish Netflix series Fatma, Unseen tours the story of Zenzi Mwale, her search for her husband, Max, caught in a web of discoveries that entangle her decisions between vengeance under the guise of a disreputable job or being used as a tool in the underworld of crime lords.

 Unseen starts with Zenzi’s interrogation by the police, followed by a tour using flashbacks.
 A large percentage of the movie was narrated through flashbacks.
-Zenzi is a cleaner working for Raymond, a local crime lord who answers to the Syndicate, a higher authority in illegal business and criminal organizations.
+Zenzi is a cleaner working for Raymond, a local crime lord who answers to the Syndicate, a higher authority in illegal business and criminal organisations.

-Max is to return from prison after intentionally serving a sentence for a crime he didn’t commit but with a promise of a better living situation for his family from the Syndicate — a promise that went down the drain.
+Max is to return from prison after intentionally serving a sentence for a crime he didn’t commit, but with a promise of a better living situation for his family from the Syndicate — a promise that went down the drain.
 Zenzi commits herself to investigating her husband’s disappearance, which is subsequently added to her to-do list, investigating her son’s killer, and avenging her son, Esulu.

 Cast/Acting

 The actors and actresses definitely ‘delivered’ (Nigerian parlance for an excellent job done).
-Starting from the lead character, Gail Mabalene (Zenzi), to Brendon Daniels (Raymond), to Mothusi Magano (Lufuno), to Dineo Langa (Naledi), to Vuyo Dabula (Max), to Rapulana Seiphemo (Blessing), and many more, they all showcase their expertise, bring the viewers into the action, suturing reality and fiction into undeniable oneness.
+Starting from the lead character, Gail Mabalene (Zenzi), to Brendon Daniels (Raymond), to Mothusi Magano (Lufuno), to Dineo Langa (Naledi), to Vuyo Dabula (Max), to Rapulana Seiphemo (Blessing), and many more, they all showcase their expertise, bringing the viewers into the action, suturing reality and fiction into undeniable oneness.

 Cinematography